-light on the main instrument panel will come on (see page 55), indicating that you should have the car checked as soon as possible by an authorized Saab dealer.
+light on the main instrument panel will come on (see page 58), indicating that you should have the car checked as soon as possible by a workshop.
+We recommend that you contact an authorized Saab dealer.

 If the CHECK ENGINE warning light starts to flash, ease off the accelerator slightly.
 If the light does not cease to flash within 5 seconds, stop the car in a suitable place as soon as possible and turn off the engine.
-The car must be towed to an authorized Saab dealer.
+The car must be towed to a workshop.
+We recommend that you contact an authorized Saab dealer.